 8 channels: 2 loudspeakers inside the tanks, 2 transducers, 2 subwoofers, 2 monitors, 2 found metal plates, 8 channel player.

-Kesselrausch is a site-specific sonic intervention in a former boiler-room of a brewery.
-Three 100.000 l tanks were used to store beer and have still an impressive visual presence.
+Kesselrausch is a site-specific sonic installation in a room of the former Braustolz brewery.
+The three 100.000 l tanks used for storing beer have still an impressive visual presence.
 Now, these become resonant bodies.
 Loudspeakers inside the cavities of the metallic storage tanks are echoing by low frequent and metallic sonic events, recorded inside the brewery.
 Turbines of airplanes are intertwined with these local sounds.
 The room becomes a roaring, vibrating and stormy sonic field.
 This agitated sea of sounds honors the remains of the former brewery.
 Transducers attached to metallic surfaces transmit vibrations making these resonate.
 The architectonic body and its organs, the machinery of the brewery, vibrate, dance, sing.
 The anatomy of the building, its objects, its limbs, and skeleton, become living bodies.
 Resonance phenomena arise, connecting various oscillating systems.
 This combination of objects and their environment; of sound, material, body, and air, is like the experience of intoxication or ecstasy, in which the separation between us and our environment is abolished.
 The visitor’s body composes its personal acoustic-spatial experience through movement in space, experiencing various acoustic effects since as many different listening positions as possible are created by the sound sources placed throughout the room.